dotnet/android-samples/Camera2Basic/Readme.md

 How to build
 ------------
-Download Xamarin Studio 5.3.0.5 or later, and install Monodroid 4.15.0-x or later, if it does not already come with Xamarin Studio.
+Update Xamarin Studio and Monodroid to their latest versions.
 Open Camera2Basic.sln in Xamarin Studio, and build.